golobby/orm/README.md

 GoLobby ORM is a simple yet powerfull, fast, safe, customizable, type-safe database toolkit for Golang.

-## Why another ORM ?

-GoLobby ORM

-### Why not GORM ?

-- GORM is so magical with it's usage of struct tags and sometimes you are basically writing code inside the struct tag.
-- GORM uses lots and lots of reflection which makes it slow compare to `database/sql`.
-- GORM does not follow go's idiomatic way of error handling.

-### Why not SQLBoiler ?

-I love sqlboiler, it's safe and generated code is really clean but it has flaws also.

-- sqlboiler uses reflection as well, less than GORM but still in hot-paths there are reflections happening.
-- sqlboiler is not comfortable for starting a project from scratch with all the wiring it needs, and also complexity of having a compelete replica of production database in your local env.

 ## Documentation

 ### Required Go Version